oracle/graal/truffle/docs/Inlining.md

 decided to inline.
 The advantage of this approach is that no time is spend on partial evaluation of call targets that don't end up being inlined.
-On the other hand this resulted in frequent compilation problems stemming from the poor decisions made by the inliner i.e. the resulting compilation unit would be too big to compile.
+On the other hand this resulted in frequent compilation problems stemming from the poor decisions made by the inliner e.g. the resulting compilation unit would be too big to compile.

 ## Language-agnostic inlining

 The main design goal of the new inlining approach is to use the number of graal nodes after partial evaluation as a proxy for call target size.
-This is a much better size proxy since partial evaluation is removes all the abstractions of the AST and results in a graph that is much closer to the low-level instructions that the call target actually performs.
-This results in a more precise cost model when deciding weather or not to inline a call target and removes much of the language specific information that the AST carries (hence the name: Language-agnostic inlining).
+This is a much better size proxy since partial evaluation removes all the abstractions of the AST and results in a graph that is much closer to the low-level instructions that the call target actually performs.
+This results in a more precise cost model when deciding weather or not to inline a call target and removes much of the language specific information that the AST carries (hence the name:
+Language-agnostic inlining).

 This is achieved by performing partial evaluation on every candidate call target and then making the inlining decision after that (as opposed to the